Board of Directors | Regional HIV/AIDS Connection

 Matt Brown, Board Chair

-Megan DePutter, Vice Chair
+Lila Desjardine, Vice Chair

 Saleha Khan, Treasurer

-Saleha Khan possesses a Masters in Public Administration from Western University.
+Saleha possesses a Masters in Public Administration from Western University.
 Saleha’s employment experience includes roles as: Equity & Inclusion Instructor and Unit Lead (Ontario Police College), Diversity & Inclusion Specialist (Corporation of City of London), Diversity, Equity & Inclusion Manager (Peel Regional Police Service), and Senior Inclusion Lead/Acting Unit Command (Toronto Police Service).

 Erica Lawson, Secretary

-Erica Lawson completed a PhD in the Department of Sociology and Equity Studies in Education at OISE (University of Toronto).
+Erica completed a PhD in the Department of Sociology and Equity Studies in Education at OISE (University of Toronto).
 She is currently a tenured Associate Professor of Gender, Sexuality and Women’s Studies at Western University.
 Erica has experience volunteering with the Black Coalition for AIDS Prevention (Black CAP) and has been involved in several initiatives aimed at implementing anti-racism and anti-oppression.

 Alexa Duggan